ayush-shinde/soccer-ratings-viz/README.md

 I invite the community to build upon this foundation, and I look forward to seeing the new directions in which this project can grow.

 Thank you for following along with the Soccer Player Performance Analysis visualization project.
-For those interested in the technical details or in contributing to the project's future, all source code is accessible on [GitHub](https://github.com/ayush-shinde/soccer-ratings-viz).

 ## Acknowledgments